i18next/i18next-parser/README.md

 You can find information about major releases on the [dedicated page](https://github.com/i18next/i18next-parser/releases).
 The [migration documentation](docs/migration.md) will help you figure out the breaking changes between versions.

-For legacy user on `0.x`, the code has since been entirely rewritten and there is a dedicated [branch](https://github.com/i18next/i18next-parser/tree/0.x.x) for it.
-You are hihgly encouraged to upgrade!
+For legacy users on `0.x`, the code has since been entirely rewritten and there is a dedicated [branch](https://github.com/i18next/i18next-parser/tree/0.x.x) for it.
+You are highly encouraged to upgrade!

 ## Usage